wfroese/wfroese.github.io/_posts/2019-09-27-windsor-software-jobs.md

 Note 2: This is of course not a complete list, but it does include the majority of local software companies.

 ## Pure Software/Tech Companies
-1. [Eleven Winds](https://www.elevenwinds.com/): A software consultancy with specialties in e-commerce, warehouse management, and electrical utilities.
 2. [BorderConnect](https://emanifest.borderconnect.com/): Provides software to help highway carriers submit their eManifests, making border crossings easier.
 4. [Halight](https://halight.com/): A software company that provides tools around learning management and training development of employees.
 5. [Wired Solutions](https://www.wiredsolutions.ca/#!): A software company that appears to focus on custom web development, with a special focus on healthcare and education in government.